Dstroede/reading-notes/README.md

 # My Reading Journal
-Hi my name is Drew Stroede and I am trasintioning into a new career.
+Hi my name is Drew Stroede and I am transitioning into a new career.
 For the last 7 years, I have been a performance coach for college athletes.
 Most recently I am working at a fitness startup called Future.

 Link to my [github portfolio](https://github.com/dstroede)